z9er/CyberpunkTHING/modlist.md

 [Stock Market and News System](https://www.nexusmods.com/cyberpunk2077/mods/6319) - Adds a fully useable stock market system and news system that dynamically reacts to quests and player action

-[System-EX](https://www.nexusmods.com/cyberpunk2077/mods/3158) - Allows the ability to equip two operating systems, techdeck/cyberdeck and sandevistan/berserk
+[System-EX](https://www.nexusmods.com/cyberpunk2077/mods/3158) - Allows the ability to equip two operating systems, techdeck/cyberdeck and sandevistan/berserk. **Has mod menu: "SYSTEM-EX"**

 [Time Dilation Overhaul](https://www.nexusmods.com/cyberpunk2077/mods/4931) - Differentiates the existing sandevistan brands to be unique, adds additional sandevistan brands, allows enemies with sandevistan/kerenzikov to engage you while you’re in time dilation, adds time dilation to cars via a sandevistan attachment, changes scanner for quickhacking. **Has CET Hotkeys.
 Has Mod Menu: "TDO"**